 - IFRS 10, IFRS 11, IFRS 12, IAS 27R and IAS 28R.
 These standards prescribe new and amended requirements for assessing whether control or joint control exists.
 The disclosure requirements for all interests in other entities, including unconsolidated structured entities, are now contained in a single standard.
-The impact of these new standards on the Group's previously reported financial position and performance is presented later in this announcement.

-- IFRS 13 establishes a single framework for measuring and disclosing fair value.
+The impact of these new standards on the Group's previously reported financial position and performance is presented on pages 51 to 59. - IFRS 13 establishes a single framework for measuring and disclosing fair value.
 The standard requires prospective implementation and does not require comparative information to be presented for disclosures in the year of adoption.
 The standard, therefore, has had no impact on amounts previously reported.
-The additional disclosures are provided later in this announcement.

-- Amendments to IFRS 7 require disclosures about the effect or potential effects of netting arrangements on the Group's financial position.
+The additional disclosures are provided on pages 32 to 43. - Amendments to IFRS 7 require disclosures about the effect or potential effects of netting arrangements on the Group's financial position.
 The amendment does not impact recognition or measurement of amounts but requires additional disclosure in respect of financial instruments that are subject to an enforceable master netting arrangement or similar agreement.
-These additional disclosures, along with the comparative information, are presented later in this announcement.

-- Amendments to IAS 19 have resulted in changes to the recognition, measurement and presentation of amounts in respect of defined benefit plans.
-The impact of these amendments on the Group's previously reported financial position and performance is presented later in this announcement.
+These additional disclosures, along with the comparative information, are presented on pages 44 to 49. - Amendments to IAS 19 have resulted in changes to the recognition, measurement and presentation of amounts in respect of defined benefit plans.
+The impact of these amendments on the Group's previously reported financial position and performance is presented on pages 51 to 59.